COVID-19 cases in Georgia nearing last winter’s peak

-ATLANTA - Cases of COVID-19 in Georgia have surged to levels not seen since the virus peaked last January, a public health expert warned this week (week of Aug.
-22).
+ATLANTA — Cases of COVID-19 in Georgia have surged to levels not seen since the virus peaked last January, a public health expert warned last week.

 New cases statewide are nearing 8,000 a day, according to the Georgia Department of Public Health.